Showing posts with label sylvia plath family. Show all posts

 The Nicholson children, ages 11, 8, 5, and 3, all died in October 1918, probably of influenza, and are buried in Atlantic City Cemetery, Pleasantville, New Jersey.

 Their parents survived.
 Nicholson lost his waiter job in 1919 and Atlantic City directories show him employed as a laborer through 1923.
-Then he is a waiter again, but after 1925 I found no further records in Atlantic City.
-Anna Nicholson surfaces, alone, in the 1928 directory, working as a domestic.
+Then he is a waiter again, but after 1925 I found no further records of him in Atlantic City.
+Anna Nicholson appears, alone, in the 1929 Atlantic City directory, working as a domestic.
 In 1932, as Anna Greenwood she married British-born Joseph Campbell in New York City.
 The couple moved to England in 1939.
-The story of their later life is posted here.
+The story of their later life in England is posted here.

 Draft registration card: https://www.familysearch.org/ark:/61903/3:1:33S7-8BRR-L4C?i=3882&cc=1968530&personaUrl=%2Fark%3A%2F61903%2F1%3A1%3AKZJ7-ZNJ Headstone: Findagrave.com.
 "England as of 1939": In January 2024 I researched Anna's later life and the story is posted here.